stefan-smol/stefan-smol/README.md

 ![Profile Banner Image](images/github_profile_banner_2.png)

 ## Hi there!
-I'm Stefan, a third-year software engineering student at York University.
+I'm Stefan, a third-year computer science student at York University.
 **I'm constantly trying to improve and learn new things.
 There's always more to learn** 👨‍💻